-reduction programmes.
-Response Comments: establishment of any Forward Command Posts (FCPs), where necessary.
-The production of the necessary disaster-risk management plans and related Standard Operating Procedures (SOP's) by each Lead Discipline and Supporting Discipline for all identified hazards and support to the drafting of the specific Venue Safety & Security and DM Plan to ensure continuous communication, integration and co-ordination between all the Disciplines involved at each location; Regular exercising of crucial aspects of the various DRM and Safety & Security Plans and Procedures which have been developed; Regular inter-disciplinary strategic and tactical planning and communication to ensure overall preparedness and response readiness; Awareness & preparedness i.t.o. disaster risks and their roles, both pro-actively and re-actively, of the surrounding communities.
-For projects identified in the IDP Yes Part of each project plan
+Response Comments: Establishment, equipping and staffing at Venue Operations Centre's (VOCs) (for pro-active and re- active operational co-ordination) as well as providing for the rapid establishment of any Forward Command Posts (FCPs), where necessary.
+The production of the necessary disaster-risk management plans and related Standard Operating Procedures (SOP's) by each Lead Discipline and Supporting Discipline for all identified hazards and support to the drafting of the specific Venue Safety & Security and DM Plan to ensure continuous communication, integration and co- ordination between all the Disciplines involved at each location; Regular exercising of crucial aspects of the various DRM and Safety & Security Plans and Procedures which have been developed; Regular inter-disciplinary strategic and tactical planning and communication to ensure overall preparedness and response readiness; Awareness & preparedness i.t.o. disaster risks and their roles, both pro-actively and re-actively, of the surrounding communities.
+For projects Yes Down of a colomorphisms identified in the IDP 103 Part of each project plan